namelessu/Notes/Useless College Notes/Recent Egypt History/5-Nasser & Naguib.md

-1. How did the Egyptians respond to the death of Nasser?
-Why?
+1. **How did the Egyptians respond to the death of Nasser?
+Why?**
 	- Millions of people surrounded Nasser's coffin, For some he was a great hero for Arab nationalism who defied the Islamism and for others he was a hero who defied the western powers.
-2. Describe the power struggle between Nasser and Naguib.
-What does this say about their visions of Egypt?
+2. **Describe the power struggle between Nasser and Naguib.
+What does this say about their visions of Egypt?**
 	- Naguib always thought about free parliamentary democratic country.
 Nasser always thought that the ruler should be the one who know what is the best for his country and thought more about dictatorial ruling of the country.
 Due to Nasser's view he took care of army and it's power to define more security for him later from anyone who defies his decisions or his views. each one had their own idea of ruling and both of them has their own pros and cons as we seen various successful dictators in the history such as Muhammed Ali and Napoleon Bonaparte.
-3. How did the struggle between Nasser and Naguib end?
-What happened to Nasser?
+3. **How did the struggle between Nasser and Naguib end?
+What happened to Nasser?**
 	- In October 1954 Nasser signed and agreement to make all Britain soldiers leave Suez canal and after few days from this event he chose Alexandria as a place to make a lengthy speech after which was the time of a failed assassination attempt by the Muslim brotherhood.
 After this the perpetrator of this was executed and some of Muslim brotherhood were executed to prove his own power and dictatorship. this was a good chance for him to accuse Naguib of being a part of this attempt and to oust Naguib in house arrest and so he did then he took the rule of Egypt as he was the vice president to him back then.
 Such event is very suspicious as no one can give a fully evident answer about it the brotherhood said that he planned and cooperated with them to gain this power and take out Naguib and some say that the brotherhood did that because as we know Nasser was part of them and he went more to nationalist country than Islamic country which wasn't what they wanted to achieve.
-4. How did Nasser benefit from the failed assassination attempt in Alexandria?
+4. **How did Nasser benefit from the failed assassination attempt in Alexandria?**
 	- He succeeded to prove his own power against all who defied his views he took about 1000 of Muslim brother hood and executed 6 of them he also executed the perpetrator Muhammad Abdul-Latif.
 He also achieved full ruling of Egypt as he accused Naguib in this event and ousted him in home arrest.
-5. Explain how Nasser betrayed the Muslim Brotherhood.
+5. **Explain how Nasser betrayed the Muslim Brotherhood.**
 	- After the failed assassination attempt in 1954 which is unknown whether or not it was planned by him by cooperation with brotherhood.
 He executed the perpetrator and arrested about 1000 of them and executed 6 of them he went into full dictatorship mode as he arrested all who defied him whether they were communists, Islamist or Naguib supporter.
-6. How did Nasser’s humble childhood impact the way he ruled Egypt?
+6. **How did Nasser’s humble childhood impact the way he ruled Egypt?**
 	- As he came from a humble background he always felt about the peasants in Egypt as he took farm lands from land owners and distributed it on this farmers to reduce their poverty state.
-7. If you were Nasser, would you nationalize the farming lands and distribute it between farmers?
-Why?
+7. **If you were Nasser, would you nationalize the farming lands and distribute it between farmers?
+Why?**
 	- Yes, I would do such reforms as it will reduce the domination of land owners and help those farmers who work hard to live better than their own poverty state.
-8. How did Nasser secure funding for the Aswan Dam after the U.S. refused to lend him money?
-What was the impact on the Arab Republic?
+8. **How did Nasser secure funding for the Aswan Dam after the U.S. refused to lend him money?
+What was the impact on the Arab Republic?**
 	- As he always wanted to irrigate the Nile flood he always dreamed of Huge dam in Suez canal he didn't have enough money to make such a thing possible so he went to U.S but they refused after several talks and humiliation. then he kept thinking about where he could be able to achieve such a fund like he went with "I do it my self" approach then he went for Suez canal and signed a law to nationalize it.
-9. How did the British and French react to the nationalization of the Suez Canal?
+9. **How did the British and French react to the nationalization of the Suez Canal?**
 	- They didn't accept such a thing as this affected their own benefits and power in the middle east they started allying with each other by having a secret company with Israel.
 In 1956 the Israeli troops started going through Sinai with secret help of french aviation the Egyptian military resistance started going against it.
 By this time London and Paris gave the ultimatum to Nasser and Israel to withdraw from Sinai but Nasser refused this was all planned so they send their troops and try achieve their power in Egypt.
 After the failure of Egyptian military resistance Abdul Nasser went more into religious approach and institutions such as Al-Azhar the resistance also failed in such an event.
 After a while America and Soviet-union gave order for all this armies to withdraw their troops immediately and to show them all that they are the greatest power in Middle-east that no one shall defy.

-10. How did the Gaza raids affect Egypt?
+10. **How did the Gaza raids affect Egypt?**
 	-
-11. How did America try to take advantage of Nasser’s need to build up his army, and did it work
+11. **How did America try to take advantage of Nasser’s need to build up his army, and did it work?**
 	- At first they agreed to fund the High Dam in Aswan.
 But later refused to provide it even after Nasser went to them and begged them to provide him with it.
 But it didn't work he went more into Do it yourself approach as he nationalized Suez canal which affected america and some other countries financial and power states in middle east.
-12. Why did Nasser choose Al-Azhar to call Egyptians to war in 1956?
-What does this show about him?
+12. **Why did Nasser choose Al-Azhar to call Egyptians to war in 1956?
+What does this show about him?**
 	- He wanted to tap into people emotional and religious influence of Islam as we know Al-Azhar is known for being a very important Islamic symbol.
 It shows how great he is at being a political strategist as he know what can motivate his people to achieve his own goals.
-13. How did America and the Soviets force Israel to end the 1956 war?
+13. **How did America and the Soviets force Israel to end the 1956 war?**
 	- The both sent ultimatum for the three enemy forces to withdraw their troops and stop their doings.
 Soviet union threatened to attack London and Paris with missiles which wasn't taken seriously but they understood that they may send their troops to middle east which was something america wanted to prevent and didn't want to happen.
 America wanted to show others that they are the greatest power in middle east.
-14. What was Israel compensated for its withdrawal from Sinai?
+14. **What was Israel compensated for its withdrawal from Sinai?**
 	- They were granted the authority  to take the straits of theran in egyptian waters and it is only access to red sea